 - Walking soles: when you go to a specialized hiking store to buy your shoes, you can also take the opportunity to find insoles adapted to the morphology of your foot.
 Some people take more support on the heel, others on the beginning of the big toe.
 In short, everyone has a posture of their own and this is reflected in the way we put our feet when we walk.
 Take the time to find the pair of insoles that reduces friction.
 This will reduce the appearance of blisters!

 - Anti-blister socks: everyone knows about hiking socks, but few people know that brands offer socks that reduce the effect of chafing.
 So make sure to choose a good pair of anti-blister socks.

-A few weeks before the hike, you bought the right equipment and prepared your feet and shoes.
-It is now time to continue this prevention of foot blisters every morning before hitting the road again!
+A few weeks before the hike, you acquired the appropriate equipment and primed your feet and shoes.
+Now, it’s essential to persist in the prevention of foot blisters every morning before setting out on the trail again.

 In the morning, just before leaving for a day’s walk and before putting your socks and shoes back on, you can take a few preventive measures.
-First, gently massage the most sensitive areas of the foot: these are the 3 areas prone to the appearance of blisters.
+Begin by gently massaging the most sensitive areas of the foot, focusing on the three regions prone to blister formation.